Truck Accident Attorneys Serving Chicago, Oak Park, Rockford, & Other Areas in Illinois

 Most accident claims are settled out of court without the need to file a lawsuit.
 However, the complicated liability issues and extensive damages in truck accident claims make these cases more likely to go to trial.

-Given the limited time you have to bring a claim and the challenges involved in investigating and litigating truck accident cases, it is in your best interest to speak to an attorney as soon as possible.
+Given the limited time you have to bring a claim and the challenges involved in investigating and litigating truck accident cases, it is in your best interest to speak to a Chicago truck accident attorney as soon as possible.
 Coplan + Crane can start building your claim immediately and take prompt legal action so you don’t miss your opportunity for compensation.

 Simply put, the victims of semi-truck accidents are ill-equipped to handle claims on their own.
 The extent of injuries, the high value of damages, and the aggressiveness with which insurers dispute these claims all make it difficult – if not impossible – to achieve a favorable outcome on your own.